snarflakes/PiEthereumWallet/README.md

 For $30 (+ cost of microSD cards) you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
 Load and gift small cold wallets to friends and family.

 Don't want the tax implications of sending your ETH?
 Just send USDC.
-Hand the hardware to your noobie, they hold and press the button, it instantly routes a uniswap transaction to convert all the USDC to ETH!
+Hand the hardware to your 💘 crypto noob/student/child, they hold and press the button, it instantly routes a uniswap transaction to convert all the USDC to ETH!

 Available on ETH L1 or convert quickly to any EVM based chain and its uniswap v2 variant!